O (Tilly and the Wall album)

-o is Tilly and the Wall's third studio album, released on June 17, 2008 through Team Love Records.
+o is Tilly and the Wall's third studio album, released on June 17, 2008 through Team Love Records, and on vinyl on July 22, 2008.
 The album was engineered and produced by Mike Mogis.

 The album was released on August 30, 2008 in Australia by Dew Process.

 Content

 o was preceded by the Beat Control EP, which featured the title track and "Cacophony".
 "Beat Control" is not included on the album, although "Cacophony" is.
 The first single, "Pot Kettle Black", was available to download for free from the band's official website and the Spin website.
 The music video premiered on Stereogum.
 "Chandelier Lake" and "Too Excited" were performed at various live shows prior to the album's release, including Daytrotter.
 The track listings initially announced for o had "Jumbler" as the title for "Alligator Skin".

 Title and artwork

 The album's track listing and release date was announced on March 21, 2008.
 However, the album was untitled.
 Tilly and the Wall leaned towards naming the album o, due to its oval-shaped frame for the artwork.
 The album's title was officially confirmed as o on May 6, when the band posted pre-order information on their official website.
 The oval-shaped frames include fan-submitted artwork and handmade prints by various artists.